 Triggers for internal investigations

-Companies should also consider initiating an internal investigation in case of (alleged) material non-compliance with internal or external rules and policies.
+Companies should consider initiating internal investigations in cases of (alleged) material non-compliance with internal or external rules and policies.

 For regulated financial institutions, the threshold for initiating an internal investigation is generally lower than for non-regulated entities.
 The Swiss Financial Markets Supervisory Authority (FINMA) generally expects financial institutions to investigate significant incidents in appropriate detail and to assess the robustness of internal processes and policies.

-Internal investigations may also be triggered by investigations or inquiries of other governmental or regulatory authorities (such as tax or competition authorities) in order to determine the risks for and the defence strategy of the company investigated.
+Internal investigations may also be triggered by investigations or enquiries of other government or regulatory authorities (seg, tax or competition authorities) to determine the risks for and the defence strategy of the company investigated.

 Set-up of an internal investigation

-If an internal investigation is about to be launched, a company must address a variety of questions in order to make the investigation as efficient and legally robust as possible.
+If an internal investigation is about to be launched, a company must address various questions to make the investigation as efficient and legally robust as possible.
 The success and robustness of an internal investigation largely depend on the decisions taken at the very beginning of the investigation.

-Naturally, the initial questions to be resolved differ if an investigation is not conducted on a voluntary basis but is rather imposed by a regulator.
+The initial questions to be resolved differ if an investigation is not conducted on a voluntary basis but is imposed by a regulator.
 The topics discussed here focus on conducting a voluntary investigation.
 If an investigation is imposed by a regulator, the latter will to a large extent dictate the details of the conduct.

-The governance structure also needs to be carefully formalised to provide best protection for Swiss and foreign legal and work product privilege.
+The governance structure must be carefully formalised to provide the best protection for Swiss and foreign legal and work product privilege.